AkashChauhanSoftEngi/Git/README.md

 ## Tips
 * Must pull before push to remote repository when many people are working on the same branch

+## Difference between git pull and git pull --rebase
+* pull {fetch changes + merge with local}
+* git pull <remote> : just append remote new changes into local repository
+* git pull --rebase <remote>: create new commit to make new changes at local from remote
 ```

 ### Git-Gui